glampert/debug-draw/README.md

 ## Using Debug Draw

-Debug Draw is a single source file library, so the "header" forward declarations and the implementation are contained in the same file.
+Debug Draw is a single source file library, so the "header" forward declarations and the implementation are contained in the same file (`debug_draw.hpp`).
 This should facilitate deployment and integration with your own projects.
 All you have to do is `#include` the library file in one of your own source files and define `DEBUG_DRAW_IMPLEMENTATION` in that file to generate the implementation.
 You can also still include the library in other places.
-When `DEBUG_DRAW_IMPLEMENTATION` is not defined, it acts as a normal header file.
+When `DEBUG_DRAW_IMPLEMENTATION` is not defined, it acts as a normal C++ header file.
 Example:

 In `my_program.cpp`: